FCS Commitment to Diversity and Inclusion

 - Monitor department-wide progress on diversity issues

-- Serve in an advisory capacity to the FCS Diversity Advisory Group Co-Chairs and FCS Leadership Team
+- Serve in an advisory capacity to the FCS Diversity and Inclusion Advisory Group Co-Chairs and FCS Leadership Team

 - Maintain up to date awareness of diversity-related laws, procedures, and guidelines so as to be able to advise and refer individuals as appropriate